Bears-R-Us/arkouda/training/COMPARISON.md

 # Arkouda vs NumPy/Pandas
-This document compares and contrasts Arkouda to the similar well known libraries, `NumPy` and `Pandas`.
-As you go through this document, we encourage you to try the code for yourself.
-Especially, in the final section.
+This document compares and contrasts Arkouda with `NumPy` and `Pandas`.
+As you go through this document, we encourage you to try the code for yourself - specially in the final section.

 <a id="toc"></a>
 ## Table of Contents